 1. Get 2-for-1 on attractions with National Rail

 This is a great hack that many people know about but forget to actually use!
-National Rail have lots of deals for cheap travel in the UK, but they also have a scheme where if you travel by train you can get 241 one over 300 days out in England.
-They’ve got adventures all over England to enjoy – including Sea Life Centres, Cadbury World, football grounds, zoos, cathedrals, museums, gardens and cinemas.
+National Rail have lots of deals for cheap travel in the UK, but they also have a scheme where – if you travel by train – you can get 2-for-1 tickets on over 300 days out in England.
+They’ve got adventures all over England to enjoy, including Sea Life Centres, Cadbury World, football grounds, zoos, cathedrals, museums, gardens and cinemas.
 There’s genuinely something for everyone in the family.
 All you need to do is save your ticket stub to show on entry, and you’ll get the 2-for-1 tickets.
 Check out the National Rail Days Out page for more info.

 2. Compare websites for prices